sveinung/writings/maintainable_backbone_tests.md

 +}
 ```

-Aften applying both the creation helper and the page object, our test is
+After applying both the creation helper and the page object, our test is
 getting better:

 ```javascript